xwmx/redmine_restructuredtext_formatter/README.markdown

 # Redmine reStructuredText Formatter

-This is a redmine plugin for supporting reStructuredText as a wiki format using the [RbST gem](http://rdoc.info/projects/autodata/rbst).
+This is a redmine plugin for supporting reStructuredText as a wiki format using the [RbST reStructuredText gem](http://rdoc.info/projects/autodata/rbst).

 **Note:** this is potentially slow.
 RbST processes reStructuredText via Python's docutils, and docutils is slow.
 As far as I can tell, Redmine formats text using a helper on each request, which means this plugin will likely add a few tenths of a second to each request.
 Maybe more.